This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-There are some features on the new version that I’m not as happy with, however.
-For example, whenever you login to your email account now, it automatically opens up a chat room tab for everyone in your Contact List who happens to be online at the moment.
-I have a lot of people in my contact list, and this can be really annoying, and even slow down the program.
+For example, whenever you login to your Yahoo Email account now, it automatically opens up a chat room tab for everyone in your Contact List who happens to be online at the moment.
+Since I have a lot of people in my Contact List, this can be really annoying and even slow down the program.

 Great Things About Yahoo Email

-You get the most free storage with Yahoo Mail — which is one of my favorite features with Yahoo.
-Compare this with other email programs such as Gmail (which only gives you 7329 MB of mail storage before you have to pay for extra) and Hotmail (which gives you 5GB of email storage for free).
+You get the most free storage with Yahoo Mail — which is one of my favorite things about using Yahoo.
+Compare this with other email programs such as Gmail (which gives you 15 GB of mail storage before you have to pay for extra) and Hotmail (which gives you 500GB of email storage for free).
 Yes, both of those give you lots of space… but it’s not nearly as much as Yahoo!

 Now there is a catch with Yahoo… if they believe you are abusing their service, your account can be flagged by their anti-abuse office.
-However, I’ve never had that problem in 10 years of using Yahoo Email.
+However, I’ve never had that problem in my many years of using Yahoo Email.
 I think you’d have to really mess up to have this happen — like not checking your e-mail for months at a time and clearing it out, that sort of thing.

 Web-based Yahoo Email is far better in my opinion than desktop applications — such as Microsoft Outlook and Outlook Express.
-The reason: you can save your emails online and not on your desktop where they would take up space on your hard drive.
+The reason: you can save all of your emails online and not on your desktop where they would take up space on your hard drive.

 When you click on the Notepad tab, you can open a new note or edit your existing notes.

-You can use Yahoo Notepad to take notes or copy and paste sections of text from different web pages to use in your research, for example.
+You can use Yahoo Notepad to take notes or to copy & paste sections of text from different web pages to use in your research, for example.

 It scans quickly, and ultimately protects you from getting a virus which can then attack your computer.

-In my opinion, this is one of the best things about Yahoo Email because I don’t have to worry about downloading an email with a virus that is then going to mess up my computer.
+In my opinion, this is one of the best things about Yahoo Email — because I don’t have to worry about downloading an email with a virus that is then going to mess up my computer.

 Not So Great Things About Yahoo Email

-I’m certainly willing to put up with a few ads (and even the Chat Rooms for every person in my address book who is online), if it means I get to keep using Yahoo Email for free.
+I’m certainly willing to put up with a few ads (and even the chat rooms for every person in my address book who is online) –if it means I get to keep using Yahoo Email for free.

-More About Yahoo Email
+More About Yahoo Mail

 - Yahoo Mail Advanced Features That I Love